MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Enables user-level installation of native messaging hosts.
+  If you set this policy to Enabled or leave it unset, Microsoft Edge can use native messaging hosts installed at the user level.

-If you disable this policy, Microsoft Edge will only use native messaging hosts installed on the system level.
+If you set this policy to Disabled, Microsoft Edge can only use these hosts if they're installed at the system level.

-By default, if you don't configure this policy, Microsoft Edge will allow usage of user-level native messaging hosts.

   #### Supported features: